 Flashlight by Lizi Boyd

 A beautiful wordless picture book showing a young boy exploring the woods in the dark.
 His flashlight illuminates plants and animals.
 Until the animals get the flashlight and illuminate him.
 Enchanting.

 Pancakes for Breakfast by Tomie de Paola

 An old woman decides to make pancakes for breakfast.
 She has all the ingredients for the batter except one.
-When she leaves to get that ingredient, her dog and cat make a mess of the batter all over the house?
+When she leaves to get the missing ingredient, her dog and cat make a mess of the pancake batter all over the house.
 What will she do now?

 Activities to Practice Sequencing